-4. Supply of bulk material
+4. Supply of extractive materials

-4.1 Unrealistic Dubbo LGA focused supply of ballast and capping material
+4.1 Unrealistic Dubbo Regional LGA focused supply of ballast and capping material

-Council does not consider the supply strategy of ballast and capping material presented in Chapter A8 Construction of the proposal - section A8.10.2, which is focused on the Dubbo LGA, to be practical due to excessive haulage route distances to the 306km entirety of the Project.
+Council does not consider the supply strategy of ballast and capping material presented in Chapter A8 Construction of the proposal - section A8.10.2, which is focused on the Dubbo Regional LGA, to be practical due to the excessive haulage route distances to the 306km entirety of the Project.